desmond-ong/amtBonusScript/README.md

 ### Known Bugs:
   - do not include ! in your bonus message, nor inverted commas like "
+  - Java Runtime Environment (JRE 8 Update 51) breaks Command Line Tools, and back-dating to at least JRE 8 Update 45 (which you can download here: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html ) will fix CLT.

 ### Possible issues: